gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

    Chunk provides a length field unless multiple records are put in same chunk payload.
-If multiple DTLS records are included in one CRYPTO chunk payload the DTLS record length field MUST be present in all but hte last.
+If multiple DTLS records are included in one CRYPTO chunk payload the DTLS record length field MUST be present in all but the last.

    Sequence number size can be adapted based on how quickly it wraps.